ydkmlt84/Maintainerr_docs/docs/Collections.md

 ---
-description: Information about Collection generation, syncing with Plex, and manual actions.
+description: Information about Collection generation, syncing with your media server, and manual actions.
 title: Collections
 ---
 A collection is auto generated when defining a rule.
 A collection holds all media that either got picked up by the handling of the corresponding rule or got manually added.